Anku5hk/Programmers_guide_to_Python/book.md

 # some keywords
 if, else, for, while, is, as, or, not, and, None, def, class, return, yield, pass, raise
 ```
 * Operands/Variable: Are objects that hold values, it has a user-defined name, a name should not begin with a under scroll(because it is reserved for something else), other naming rules are similar to other languages. eg. my_int, some_var, my_string12, numbers_list.
-Unlike in other languages, python's variable does not actually hold the value itself but a pointer to the storage where the value is stored.
-Python is dynamically-typed means that the variables can point to any type of object.
-This allows a variable assigned string be changed to any int, float, data structure, custom object.
+Unlike c/c++/Java "python is dynamically-typed", python's variable does not actually hold the value itself but a pointer to the storage where the value is stored.
+This means the variables can point to any type of object.
+This allows for example, a variable assigned string be changed to any int, float, data structure, custom object.
 ```python
 # dynamically typed
 a = 34